Your browser is not supported.

 Every laptop for sale on IT Resale is clearly labelled with its grade, alongside a more detailed description of any wear and tear or damage.
 This allows our customers to make more informed choices when balancing price against aesthetic condition.

-The considerable cost savings on offer are obviously the most attractive thing about buying a refurbished laptop for most of us.
+The considerable cost savings of refurbished laptops are obviously the most attractive thing about buying one for most of us.
 But there are some other major benefits of choosing a refurbished laptop – especially when compared with low-cost new laptops.

 It might seem counterintuitive, but refurbished laptops can often deliver better quality than new ones at the same price point.
 A budget of around £200 – £300 is sufficient to buy a quality refurbished laptop manufactured by a major brand like HP, Toshiba or Dell.
 A brand new laptop in that price bracket is unlikely to be such high quality, and may lack the features or reliability of high-quality alternatives.

 This is also true when it comes to buying spare parts or accessories.
 If you want to upgrade your laptop’s specifications soon after purchasing, the components needed will be far more readily available for the likes of Dell than for less well-known manufacturers.